 Almost from any point you can see the beautiful harbor lastrino.
 Currently, around fifty boats dock there.
 After being remodeled in 1995 with the construction of a jetty of 55 meters, it is located at the head of activity in the eastern coastal strip.
 The approximately 400 tons of fish per year, with 8 tons per month of hake, 6 of conger and 5 of monkfish and red mullet, continue to allow the confraternity latrine to balance the accounts and the town to continue presuming to live facing the sea, as usual.

-In the whale circles always occupied Lastres a prominent place, also served as a fortress against possible invasions by sea.
-Hence, it once had a fort, known as "El Castillo", of which some of its walls are still preserved.
+In the whaling circles always Lastres occupied a prominent place, it also served as a fort against possible invasions by sea.
+Hence, in the past it had a fort, known as "El Castillo", of which part of its walls are still preserved.

 Nowadays the fishing tradition continues to feed its legend.
-The marine species, once they are landed in port, go on sale in a popular auction which, day after day, happens in the fish market.
-Fishmongers come from all parts of the region find a guarantee for their sales in the marine activity of a locality with a seasoned experience in inshore and high seas fishing.
+The marine species, once they are landed in port, go on sale in a popular auction that, day after day, it happens in the fish market.
+Fishmongers from all over the region find a guarantee for their sales in the fishing activity of a town with a seasoned experience in inshore and deep sea fishing.

-Recently, and to give greater impetus to its own marine reality, glimpses of canning recovery with an initiative of artisan character integrated in the facilities of the wharf and that already brings to the market 3.500 kilograms of anchovies to the year.
+Recently, and to give greater impetus to its own marine reality, glimpses of canning recovery with an initiative of an artisan nature integrated into the wharf facilities and which is already on the market 3.500 kilograms of anchovies a year.

-The new company feeds exclusively on the catches of local boats, and its artisanal and laborious process will be destined to the delicatessen shops.
-There is thus a first step to counteract the flight of fishing capital and rescue part of the importance achieved by the local canneries at the beginning of the 20th century.
+The new company feeds exclusively on the catches of local ships, and its artisan and laborious process will be destined for the delicatessen stores.
+Thus, a first step is taken to counteract the flight of fishing capital and rescue part of the importance achieved by the local canneries at the beginning of the 20th century.
 At that time 10 Ballasts were counted in companies of this type, whose vestiges and ruins are still visible in the vicinity of the dock.

 In the port of Lastres, in spite of the dwindling figures of the fishing that are spoken of day after day, the possibilities that can still be expected from the sector are not thrown overboard.
 The demands of nautical tourism and the new commercial perspectives that are opened in the region, also place this rich village in the maritime realm of eastern Asturias.